To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 A 2009 study by Dr. Margaret Gates found that women who use talcum powder around their genital area have a 40 percent higher risk of ovarian cancer versus those who do not use talcum powder.
 The Journal of Cancer Prevention Research has stated that “genital powder has been associated with risk of epithelial ovarian cancer in some, but not all, epidemiologic investigations possibly reflecting the carcinogenic effects of talc particles found in most of these products.”
 Notwithstanding the research, Johnson & Johnson continued to market its talcum powder for hygienic uses for women without warning of the risks associated with such use.

 The Manchin Injury Law Group in Fairmont, West Virginia, is currently pursuing cases involving ovarian cancer diagnosis after using baby powder.

-Contact the Manchin Injury Law Group today at (304) 367-1862 for a free consultation to see if your case meets our qualifying criteria.
+Contact the Manchin Injury Law Group today at (304) 367-1862 for a free consultation with our West Virginia injury lawyers to see if your case meets our qualifying criteria.